mk12/sicp/notes/text.md

 #### Concurrency, time, and communication

-- Concurrency can be tricky because it's not always clear what is meant by "shared state."
+- Concurrency can be tricky because it's not always clear what is meant by "shared state".
 - It also becomes more complicated in large, distributed systems.
 - The notion of time in concurrency control must be intimately linked to _communication_.
 - There are some parallels with the theory of relativity.